 6. Serve Some Dirt Pie

-Kids with love some Dirt Pie to celebrate Groundhog Day.
+Kids will love some Dirt Pie to celebrate Groundhog Day.
 Serve this cute pudding-based recipe with little groundhogs glued to popsicle sticks popping out of the individual cups.
 I found this idea on Thrilled by the Thought.

 Recipe for Dirt Pie